ioBroker/ioBroker.js-controller/doc/SCHEMA.md

 id *system.adapter.&lt;adapter.name&gt;*

+* common.children   - array of adapter instance IDs
 * common.mode
 * common.enabled    - value should be false so new instances are disabled by default
-* common.language - possible values: javascript, other
+* common.platform   - possible values: Javascript/Node.js, more coming
+* common.webserver  - array of webserver instances that should serve content from the adapters www folder

 #### instance

 id *system.adapter.&lt;adapter.name&gt;.&lt;instance-number&gt;*

+* parent          - adapter id
 * common.host     - host where the adapter should be started at - object *system.host.&lt;host&gt;* must exist
 * common.enabled  -
 * common.mode     - possible values see below

-##### instance common.mode
+##### adapter/instance common.mode

+* **none**        - this adapter doesnt start a process
 * **daemon**      - always running process (will be restarted if process exits)
 * **subscribe**   - is started when state *system.adapter.&lt;adapter-name&gt;.&lt;instance-number&gt;.alive* changes to *true*.
 Is killed when *.alive* changes to *false* and sets *.alive* to *false* if process exits (will **not** be restarted when process exits)
 * **schedule**    - is started by schedule found in *system.adapter.&lt;adapter-name&gt;.&lt;instance-number&gt;.schedule* - reacts on changes of *.schedule* by rescheduling with new state